xero/hypermedia-blog/README.md

 # static blog

-building a static site generator using bun, htmx, and tailwindcss, and typescript.
+building a static site generator using bun, htmx, and tailwindcss, mustache, & typescript.

-> please note, i'm doing this project to learn these technologies. i'm probably doing it wrong.
+> please note, i'm doing this project to learn these technologies, so i'm probably doing it wrong.

 # ideas

+## nginx

 * have `nginx` append `.html` to urls
 * need a 404 handler